-Isaiah 54:1-10
+Seven of Comfort #5 (Ki Teitzei): Isaiah 54:1-10

-In last week's fourth Haftarah of Comfort, God took responsibility for His and Israel's shared exile and suffering, and for ending it by returning with them to Zion in triumphant celebration.
-This week's fifth Haftarah of Comfort resumes moving forward through Isaiah's chapters, returning to the text (54:1-10) just preceding the third Haftarah which began at 54:11.
+The fourth Haftarah of Comfort moved backwards through Isaiah's chapters to present a new message and tone than its three predecessors.
+God took responsibility for His and Israel's shared exile and suffering, and for ending it by returning with them to Zion in triumphant celebration.
+God repeatedly aroused them from their stupor to achieve their destined glory.

-Isaiah continues his imagery of God as "husband", Zion as "wife", and Israel as their "children."
-The exiled "children" and their barren, abandoned "mother", Zion, recognize and are ashamed of their sins, even fearing this will prevent God from redeeming them.
-God sweeps away their concerns.
-They must forget their earlier sins which caused their harsh but brief exile.
-By contrast, God's merciful love and covenantal loyalty to His "first loves" - Jerusalem and the Jewish people - and their welfare are eternal.
-Let them burst into song!
-The returning exiles will outnumber the earlier population of Jerusalem which, in turn, will be restored and rebuilt even larger than its previous size.
+This fifth Haftarah of Comfort resumes moving forward through Isaiah's chapters, returning to the text (54:1-10) just preceding the third Haftarah of Comfort which began at 54:11.
+Isaiah continues to use a family to characterize the unbreakable, tempestuous, and intimate relationship between God ("husband"), Zion ("wife"/"mother"), and Israel (their "children").
+The exiled children and their barren, abandoned "mother" are ashamed of their past sins, and fear they will prevent God from redeeming them.

+In response, Isaiah declares that God's mercy for the "first loves", Zion and His people, is eternal.
+The renewed covenant will also include eternal peace.
+Zion and the exiles must therefore forget the sins which caused God to "hide His Face" during their harsh, but brief, exile.
+Instead, they must burst into song!
+Zion's new children will outnumber her earlier ones, and will conquer other nations.
+They will rebuild Jerusalem and other ruined cities far larger than previously.
+All humanity will recognize that Israel's Redeemer is the Creator.